-The key principle in our approach to teaching SEN Pupils is that we support them to access the same curriculum opportunities that we offer all children in the school.
-We will support SEN pupils, or differentiate tasks, to enable them to be included effectively.
+The key principle in our approach to teaching pupils with SEND is that we support them to access the same curriculum opportunities that we offer all children in the school.
+We will support pupils with SEND using select resources, scaffolding or differentiated tasks, to enable them to be included effectively.
 Intervention outside the classroom will only take place at appropriate times so that they do not lose the context for their learning, or the engagement, that being part of the whole class can provide.
 Where possible interventions will take place inside the classroom.